hanabi/hanabi.github.io/misc/Announcement_Backlog.md

 **The Bad Touch Layered Finesse That Violates Good Lie Principle (Illegal)** (by Florrat)

 ```
-* First, see the section on the [Bad Touch Double Finesse](#the-bad-touch-double-finesse-for-3s).
+* First, see the section in the doc for the Bad Touch Double Finesse (For 3's).
-* Similar to a *Bad Touch Double Finesse*, it is also possible to try a *Bad Touch Layered Finesse* on the next player.
+* Similar to a *Bad Touch Double Finesse (For 3's)*, it is also possible to try a *Bad Touch Layered Finesse* on the next player.
 * For example, in a 3-player game:
   * No cards are played on the stacks.
   * Alice clues both copies of red 3 in Cathy's hand.